 Using the site’s play back features you listen to the audio at a slower speed.
 When you do this concentrate on each syllable you hear versus each word.
 Take each syllable one by one and do your best to imitate what you hear.

-You can also record yourself and play it back to compare your accent with the native speaker’s.
+As we already mentioned, you can also record yourself and play it back to compare your accent with the native speaker’s.
 Once you get a handle on each syllable try to connect them together, using the same intonation you hear the native speaker use.

 This process will help your accent and listening skills grow leaps and bounds.
 It will also help you remember the phrases from each lesson, and how and when to use them in conversation.

 Even with a busy schedule there’s a lot of moments throughout the day where we’re waiting in line, getting somewhere, or simply have time to kill.
 Use these times to work through an episode or two of Japanesepod101.
 10 minutes here, five there.
 Before you know it, it all adds up.
 You could add an extra couple hours per week to your language practice.